rapidsai/cudf/cpp/docs/DEVELOPER_GUIDE.md

 A structs column with `N` fields has `N` children.
 Each child is a column storing all the data of a single field packed column-wise, with an optional null mask.
-The parent column's type is `STRUCT` and contains no data, its size represents the number of structs in the column, and its null mask represents the validity of each struct element.
+The parent column's type is `STRUCT` and contains no data, its size represents the number of struct rows in the column, and its null mask represents the validity of each struct element.

 With this representation, `child[0][10]` is row 10 of the first field of the struct, `child[1][42]`